Delta456/box-cli-maker/README.md

 }
 ```

+There are two maps, `fgColors` and `fgHiColors`, which map color names to their respective settings.
+Here are some examples:

+- `fgColors` maps basic colors like Black, Blue, Red, Green, Yellow, Cyan, Magenta, and White.
+- `fgHiColors` maps high-intensity colors like HiBlack, HiBlue, HiRed, HiGreen, HiYellow, HiCyan, HiMagenta, and HiWhite.

-If you want High-Intensity Colors then the Color name must start with `Hi`.
-If the Color option is empty or invalid then no colour is applied.
+If you want to use high-intensity colors, make sure the color name starts with "Hi."
+If the color option is empty or invalid, no color will be applied.

-1. True Color is also possible though you need to provide it either as `uint` or `[3]uint`.

-2. `[3]uint`'s elements all must be in a range of `[0, 0xFF]` and `uint` in range of `[0x000000, 0xFFFFFF]`.
+You can also use True Colors by providing them as either a `uint` or `[3]uint`.
+For `[3]uint`, all elements must be in the range of `[0, 0xFF]`, and for `uint`, it should be in the range of `[0x000000, 0xFFFFFF]`.

-As a convenience, if the terminal doesn't support True Color then it will round off according to the terminal's max supported colours which makes it easier for the users not to worry about other terminals in most cases.
+If your terminal doesn't support True Colors, the module will automatically round the colors to match the terminal's maximum supported colors.
+This simplifies things for most users.

-Here's a list of 24-bit [supported terminals](https://gist.github.com/XVilka/8346728) and 8 bit [supported terminals](https://fedoraproject.org/wiki/Features/256_Color_Terminals).
+If you're curious about supported terminals, you can check the list of 24-bit [supported terminals](https://gist.github.com/XVilka/8346728) and 8-bit [supported terminals](https://fedoraproject.org/wiki/Features/256_Color_Terminals).

-This module also enables **True Color** and **256 Colors** support on Windows Console through [Virtual Terminal Processing](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) but you need to have at least [Windows 10 Version 1511](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1511)) for 256 colors or [Windows 10 Version 1607](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1607)) for True Color Support.
+Additionally, this module enables True Color and 256 Colors support on Windows Console through [Virtual Terminal Processing](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences).
+However, for 256 colors, you need at least [Windows 10 Version 1511](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1511)), and for True Color support, you need at least [Windows 10 Version 1607](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1607)).

-4-bit Colors are now standardized so they should be supported by all Terminals now.

-If `ConEmu` or `ANSICON` is installed for Windows systems then it will also be detected.
-It is highly recommended to use the latest versions of both of them to have the best experience.
+Finally, if you're using Windows, the module can detect `ConEmu` or `ANSICON` if they're installed.
+To ensure the best experience, it's recommended to use the latest versions of both programs.

 ### Content Wrapping

 This library allows the usage of custom wrapping of `Content` so that the Box formed will be created according to your own needs.

+To use this feature, you need to do two things:

+1. Set Config.AllowWrapping to true.
+This tells the library to allow custom wrapping.

-To enable this `Config.AllowWrapping` must be set to `true` plus you can also provide your own wrapping limit via `Config.WrappingLimit` which has a default value of `2*TermWidth/3` where `TermWidth` is the current terminal's width.
+2. Optionally, you can set your own wrapping limit using Config.WrappingLimit.
+By default, the wrapping limit is set to 2/3 of the current terminal's width (TermWidth).

+So, in simple terms, if you want to customize how content is wrapped in boxes, make sure to enable wrapping with Config.AllowWrapping, and if needed, you can adjust the wrapping limit using Config.WrappingLimit, which is initially set to 2/3 of the terminal's width.

 ### Note